Query language

 LIMIT <m>

 Defines the size of the output row set.
 If there is an ORDER BY section, it sets a limit on the size of the heap.
 Otherwise, it sets a limit on the order and amount of scanned data.
-The LIMIT query scans the data sequentially by the primary key until the target size is reached.
+If the query has a LIMIT section, the data is scanned sequentially by the primary key until the target size is reached.
 In this case, the order of output rows is defined unambiguously.

 Note